A CTO's Guide to Databricks Unity Catalog Implementation

 • End-to-end data lineage shows precisely which data was used to train a specific model version, making audits straightforward.

-• Volumes enable governance of unstructured data (images, audio, PDFs), which is critical for many modern AI applications.
+• Volumes enable governance of unstructured data (images, audio, PDFs), which matters for many modern AI applications.

-• ML models are treated as first-class citizens, allowing the same governance policies applied to sensitive tables to be applied to models.
+• ML models are treated as first-class citizens, allowing the same governance policies applied to sensitive tables to apply to models.

-This integrated approach makes the entire model lifecycle auditable, enabling organizations to scale AI responsibly while meeting compliance requirements.
+That integrated approach makes the entire model lifecycle auditable, so teams can scale AI without losing track of compliance requirements.

 Peter Korpak · Chief Analyst & Founder